WebAssembly/exception-handling/proposals/exception-handling/Exceptions-formal-examples.md

 ### Notation

-If `x` is an exception tag index, then `a_x` denotes its exception tag address, i.e., `F.tag[x] = a_x`, where `F` is the current frame.
+If `x` is an exception tag index, then `a_x` denotes its exception tag address, i.e., `a_x := F.tag[x]`, where `F` is the current frame.

+Note that the block contexts and throw contexts given for the reductions are the largest possible in each case, so the reduction steps are the only possible ones.

-## Example 0
+## Example 0.

 The only example with an almost full reduction trace, and all new instructions.
+Such explicit reduction steps are only shown in Example 4 and Example 5, to highlight the reduction step of the administrative `delegate`.

-The first 3 steps, reducing the several `try`s to their respective administrative instructions, are not shown.
+In the following reduction, we don't show the first 4 steps, which just reduce the several `try`s and the `throw x` to their respective administrative instructions.

 ```
 (func (result i32) (local i32)